SphericalLabs/OpenSoundLab/Docs/build-instructions.md

 *   Open the project for the first time; this might take some time
 *   Unity might ask you to restart when done importing.
 Click Restart Editor

-## Startup Wizards and Development Builds

-A Unity Development Build does not automatically skip the startup flows.

-The requirements wizard is controlled by the `requirements_consent_v1` PlayerPrefs key and the headset permissions for storage, scene depth access and microphone access.
-It appears until the required consent and permissions are complete.

-Tutorial startup is controlled by the `showTutorialsOnStartup` PlayerPrefs key.
-Tutorials are suppressed in the Unity Editor and standalone desktop builds, but can open on Android builds when that key is enabled.

-In the Unity Editor, use OpenSoundLab > PlayerPrefs > Show Requirements Wizard and OpenSoundLab > PlayerPrefs > Show Tutorials On Startup to toggle the editor-side test settings.
-PlayerPrefs on the headset are separate, so clear or change them on the device when testing first-run behavior.

 ## Build and Run on Quest

 *   Make sure that developer mode is enabled on the headset